Cengiz Under: Can the 'Dybala of the Bosphorus' reach his potential at Leicester? | Goal.com

 After an up-and-down spell at Roma, the 23-year-old has completed a loan move to Leicester City with a view to making a mark on the Premier League.

-Despite possessing plenty of creativity behind Jamie Vardy, the Foxes are still looking for a player to provide chances from wide areas following Riyad Mahrez's departure, with Under set to the be the latest to try and fill the void left the the Manchester City star.
+Despite possessing plenty of creativity behind Jamie Vardy, the Foxes are still looking for a player to provide chances from wide areas following Riyad Mahrez's departure, with Under set to be the latest to try and fill the void left by the Manchester City star.

 It is not the first time he has been asked to step into the shoes of a north African superstar, either.